 Did you know that the way you type or use a mouse can impact your likelihood of developing a work-related injury?
 Indeed, strain and stress from using your mouse or keyboard incorrectly can lead to injuries such as carpal tunnel syndrome, mouse elbow or upper-back pain.

-Ask ERGO is here to help you use your computer work station in a healthy, efficient way.
+Ergo Works is here to help you use your computer work station in a healthy, efficient way.
 This includes learning how to type and operate a mouse in a way that prevents pain.